FHA 203k Loan FAQ’s

 • Structural repairs/modifications (moving walls, repairing foundations, etc.)

-According to HUD, for the Standard 203k, all work must be inspected by the 203k Consultant or the FHA appraiser prior the contractor receiving each draw/payment.
-According to HUD, on the Limited 203k , for repairs in excess of $15,000, the Lender must perform or obtain an inspection of the completed work by a third party.
-For repair costs not exceeding $15,000 on the Limited 203k, the Lender is not required to perform, or have others perform, inspections of the completed work.
+Rehab not exceeding $15,000, the Lender is not required to perform, or have others perform, inspections of the completed work.
 However, the Lender or borrower may choose to obtain or perform inspections if it believes such actions are necessary for program compliance and/or risk mitigation.
 Lenders may also ensure that the repairs and/or improvements have been completed by obtaining contractor’s receipts or by a signed Mortgagor’s Letter of Completion.
 If the Lender determines that an inspection(s) by a third party is necessary to ensure proper completion of the proposed repair or improvement item, the Lender may charge the borrower for the costs of no more than two inspections per each contractor.
-To eliminate the need and cost for an inspection of the completed repair(s) or improvement(s) when not exceeding $15,000, the Lender may accept receipts or proof of completion of the work to the homeowner’s satisfaction from the contractor.
-Before a final release is made, the homeowner must sign a statement acknowledging that the work has been completed in a professional and satisfactory manner.
+To eliminate the need and cost for an inspection of the completed rehab when not exceeding $15,000, the Lender, at their discretion, may accept receipts or proof of completion of the work to the homeowner’s satisfaction from the contractor.

-For the Standard 203k, a HUD-approved FHA 203k Consultant is required but is NOT required for an Limited 203k.
-However, you are allowed to hire anybody you think will help you to make good real estate decisions.
-It is always recommended to utilize the skills and expertise a 203k Consultant for all 203k loans, because they can add an extra layer of protection and information that only they can provide.
-For the Limited 203k, a 203k Consultant can be and should be used for a Feasibility Analysis and/or in lieu of the home inspection for the main purpose of determining the FHA Minimum Required Items that must be addressed.
-CLICK HERE for a list of all 203k Consultants in your area.
+For the Limited 203k. a 203k Consultant is NOT required but strongly recommended.
+The customer/borrower or the contractor are allowed to include a 203k Consultant even though it's not required.
+It is always recommended to have a 203k Consultant for all 203k loans, because they can add an extra layer of protection and information that only they can provide.
+For the Limited 203k, a 203k Consultant can be and should be used for a Feasibility Study and/or for the main purpose of determining the FHA Required Items that must be completed.

-Because lenders do not educate contractors or verify their financials, the 203k Contractor Certification Program has been chartered with the responsibility of preparing contractors to do work under the FHA 203k Loan Program.
+In 1995, HUD stopped approving builders/contractors and eliminated the associated database (Mortgagee Letter 95-57).
+Since then, the 203k Contractor Certification Program has been chartered with the responsibility of educating, vetting, and preparing contractors for the FHA 203k Loan Program.

 All Certified 203k Contractors® will be listed in 203k Contractor Directory, should display the Certified 203k Contractor® logo on their marketing, and can provide you with a copy of their Certificate of Accreditation.

-Go to the Contractor Search page to search for all the Certified 203k Contractors®.
+Go to the 203k Contractor Search page to search for all the Certified 203k Contractors®.

 4. The lender does not approve contractors (see item #1).
 However, the lender is responsible for determining that the customer's selected contractor is acceptable to do the 203k project in a timely and workmanlike manner and in accordance with HUD’s guidelines by verifying the contractor’s license, insurance, references, credentials, work experience, as well as the contractor’s understanding of and competency with the 203k.